Concordium/concordium-dapp-examples/README.md

 - [simple age verification](./simpleAgeVerification/) demonstrates in a simple use case of verifiying the users age with the browser wallet.

+- [euroe-demo](./euroe-demo/) demonstrates an example frontend and wallet interactions of a store that sells restricted items, and supports payment in EUROe tokens (or generally any CIS2 token).

 ## Setup

 Some projects uses submodules, to initialize or update those, run: